coolyashas/CS50-Final-Project-Discord-Chess-Bot/README.md

 This will set up the Discord Chess Bot codebase and its dependencies for your use.

+To run the bot, follow the instructions given in the `.env` file and and then run the `main.py` file.

 ## Usage

 The Discord Chess Bot fully utilizes Discord slash commands for its functionality.
 Please ensure that the bot has the necessary permissions in your server to prevent any issues.